tjhrulz/Monstercat-Suite/README.md

 ==============================================================================
-#Tentative Roadmap (things may take longer or be scrapped based on difficulty)
+#Highly Tentative Roadmap

 ##Current Major Version
-*v0.7.0  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs *v0.7.1 Logos that support system info
+* v0.7.0  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs
+* v0.7.1 Logos that support system info
-*v0.7.2 Auto seasonal and holiday fallback images (Having issues finding images) *v0.7.5r Toggle visibility buttons, GPMDP Support (Likely will a very be limited version similar to how spotify was at first, I will look into a websocket plugin later if I don't go my own route)
+* v0.7.2 Auto seasonal and holiday fallback images (Having issues finding images)
+* v0.7.5r Toggle visibility buttons, GPMDP Support (Likely will a very be limited version similar to how spotify was at first, I will look into a websocket plugin later if I don't go my own route)
-*v0.7.6 Small versions of music player and clock?, volume changer
+* v0.7.6 Small versions of music player and clock?, volume changer
 ##Future Major Versions
-*v0.8.0r - Weather & News support
+* v0.8.0r - Weather & News support
-*v0.9.0r - Appointments
+* v0.9.0r - Appointments
-*v0.9.5r - Calendar
+* v0.9.5r - Calendar
-*v1.0.0r - Installer updated, Notification system, App launcher, full planned meter feature set
+* v1.0.0r - Installer updated, Notification system, App launcher, full planned meter feature set
 ##Post 1.0
-*v1.1r - Support for dynamic color keyboards
+* v1.1r - Support for dynamic color keyboards
-*v1.2r - Google play music (web) plugin? and Networking top processes plugin *v1.3r - Machine learning album art selector, I'm kidding (Maybe)
+* v1.2r - Google play music (web) plugin? and Networking top processes plugin
+* v1.3r - Machine learning album art selector, I'm kidding (Maybe)

 ###Small versionless future changes
-*Flag and pull based album art color system?
-(Will require me to find a way to do this) *Visualizer version of PCMR circle logo
+* Flag and pull based album art color system?
+(Will require me to find a way to do this)
+* Visualizer version of PCMR circle logo
-*Registry editing of system colors since the auto color picker in windows is sometimes meh?
+* Registry editing of system colors since the auto color picker in windows is sometimes meh?
 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\DWM
-*Background sideshow - There was issues with CPU and RAM usage of queueing up that many requests and it would do them all at once and pull them off of a stack once requested eating up RAM even when not using it.
+* Background sideshow - There was issues with CPU and RAM usage of queueing up that many requests and it would do them all at once and pull them off of a stack once requested eating up RAM even when not using it.
 Ill rebuild using Lua eventually and see if that fixes it.
 Also was always getting passed the old image
-*Meters will change to variant on middle click, I only wanna do this if it can include the alt system *Add more versions of CPU and GPU info (I don't think I will do this as the info is not too needed (And I don't need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
+* Meters will change to variant on middle click, I only wanna do this if it can include the alt system
+* Add more versions of CPU and GPU info (I don't think I will do this as the info is not too needed (And I don't need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
-*Large 12 hour clock (With variant where 12hr is replaced by Monstercat logo) *A version of the RSS display for displaying mobile versions of websites?
+* Large 12 hour clock (With variant where 12hr is replaced by Monstercat logo)
+* A version of the RSS display for displaying mobile versions of websites?
 I found a way to display in an iframe in rainmeter, doubt I will do this though as it feels too much.
-*Complimentary colors update, I wrote the whole system for this and my calculations are sometimes off by a little bit which is fine but it really does not look good.
+* Complimentary colors update, I wrote the whole system for this and my calculations are sometimes off by a little bit which is fine but it really does not look good.
-*Button to toggle visibility of small meters and side panels (Similar to enigma) *Little icon individual program launchers to match the button mentioned above *Modified versions of the logos that integrate simple system status (CPU, GPU, Ping are the 3 I am thinking about doing)
+* Button to toggle visibility of small meters and side panels (Similar to enigma)
+* Little icon individual program launchers to match the button mentioned above
+* Modified versions of the logos that integrate simple system status (CPU, GPU, Ping are the 3 I am thinking about doing)

 #Bugs